DanielHWe/sonar-fxcop/README.md

 ### Scan on base of an sln file

 With 1.3 RC 1 there is the possibility to scan a compleate sln file.
-(The plugin will generate a fxcop project file including all assemblies from steh solution to scan the assemblies).
+(The plugin will generate a fxcop project file including all assemblies from the solution to scan the assemblies).

 Parameter is 'sonar.cs.fxcop.slnFile' while not use 'sonar.cs.fxcop.assembly'.